GlenMerlin/PHPSessionsTutorial/README.md

 </body>
 </html>
 ```
-This gives me a pretty blank page with just a header of "Hello World!" and a pargraph that just says "Welcome".
+This gives me a pretty blank page with just a header of "Hello World!" and a paragraph that just says "Welcome".

-Lets add some real php code to this page, I'm going to add a form and an external php page to process the data so my index.php file now looks like
+Let's add some real PHP code to this page.
+I'm going to add a form under the "Welcome" paragraph and an external PHP page to process the data so my index.php file now looks like:

 ```html
 <form action="name_process.php" method="get">